Backcountry-Bookings/backcountry_be/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Trails N' Brews (TnB) is a web app seeking to answer one of life's greatest needs for the Colorado hiker.
-Whether it be a 1 mile trail along the front range or an expedition to the summit of one this great state's many 14ers all hikers want to know where the nearest brewery is to celebrate and wind down from their achievement.
-TnB is designed with service oriented architecture.
+Backcountry Bookings .......

-Trails N' Brews - BE is the back end portion and is in charge of setting the necessary endpoints and services needed by the [FE half](https://github.com/TrailsNBrews/Trails-N-Brews_FE).
+Backcountry Bookings - BE is the back end portion and is in charge of setting the necessary endpoints and services needed by the [FE half](https://github.com/Backcountry-Bookings/backcountry_fe).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>